Under the Westway

 "Under the Westway" is a single by English rock band Blur, released on 2 July 2012.
 After being played by Damon Albarn and Graham Coxon at Brixton Academy as part of a charity performance for War Child, speculation rose as to "Under the Westway"'s release.
 On 25 June 2012, it was announced on the band's Twitter account that the song, accompanied with the band's other new single "The Puritan", would be performed live by the band via a live stream from a secret location (which proved to be the rooftop of their 13 studio in West London), and released for download shortly after, with Albarn stating "I wrote these songs for [the upcoming Hyde Park show] and I’m really excited about getting out there and playing them for people."
 The single was released as a download-only release on 2 July 2012, accompanied by "The Puritan", and received a physical release in August.
 The song also made its radio debut on Steve Lamacq's BBC Radio 6 Music show on the same day.
 It was the band's first single since 2010's "Fool's Day".
-An early mix of the song is included on the Blur 21 box set.
+An early version of the song is included on the Blur 21 box set.

 The performances of "The Puritan" and "Under the Westway" on 2 July 2012 were the first live performances of new material by the whole band since 30 January 1999, when all four members played a fan-club only concert at the Arts Depot in London, at the start of their 13 tour.

 "Under the Westway" debuted at number 34 on the UK Singles Chart on download sales alone, and remains their most recent UK Top 40 hit.
 Discounting limited releases which did not chart, "Under the Westway" was Blur's lowest peak placement since their debut single, "She's So High".
 The low positioning was likely aided by a lack of significant publicity and corresponding album release.
 "Under the Westway" also reached number 54 on the Irish Singles Chart and number 120 on the French Charts.